MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/readiness-tools.md

 - **Prepare**  Gather the inventory of devices and users, and compatibility information about add-ins and macros to adequately plan for the pilot validation and upgrade.
 - **Upgrade**  Perform the necessary steps to deploy Office, including potential remediation work for application compatibility.
-- **Manage**  Ensure ongoing updates don’t have any impact on business continuity or application compatibility.
+- **Manage**  Ensure ongoing updates don't have any impact on business continuity or application compatibility.

 The Readiness Toolkit and Configuration Manager can help during the Prepare phase, and Configuration Manager can also help during the Upgrade phase.
 Office Telemetry Dashboard is primarily of use during the Manage phase.